 How we teach reading

 Phonics means the sounds that letters, and groups of letters, make.
-We teach phonics using a systematic approach called ‘Letters and Sounds’.
+We teach phonics in our school using a teaching programme called 'Floppy's Phonics'.
+You can read more about phonics in our school here.
 The very first stage of phonics teaching begins in Foundation Stage, with children learning and joining in with songs, nursery rhymes and word games.

 Children also begin short, daily, phonics sessions in reception classes.
-These continue in Year 1 and Year 2, with children being taught the letters and sounds that they need to ‘de-code’ (or sound-out) written English.
+These continue in Year 1 and Year 2, with children being taught the sounds in the English language and the letters that represent them - and how we blend sounds together when reading words.

 Guided reading means reading with a teacher or adult, where a small group of children are all reading the same text.
 Children have a guided reading session with an adult each day in school, up to the end of Year 2.
 From Years 2 – 6 guided reading happens once a week for most children.